 Orlando, FL 32822

-B. H. Carroll Theological Institute is accredited by the Commission on Accreditation of the Association for Biblical Higher Education to grant degrees at the master’s and doctoral levels.
+B. H. Carroll Theological Institute is accredited by the Association for Biblical Higher Education Commission on Accreditation to grant degrees at the master’s and doctoral levels.

 The Association of Theological Schools in the United States and Canada